 Make a file called

 .lfsconfig within the repository, and write these lines into it:

 [lfs] url = https://git-lfs.lsst.codes

 *.gz files tracked by Git LFS,

 git lfs track "*.fits" git lfs track "*.gz"

 Add and commit the

 .gitattributes files to your repository.

-git remote add origin <remote repository URL> git push origin master
+git remote add origin <remote repository URL> git push origin main

 We also recommend that you include a link to this documentation page in your